Crossovers from nonlinear wave-packet acceleration to wave-mixing and self-trapping in the Hatano-Nelson model: Estimating the properties of Wave-packet propagation

 \subsection{Weak nonlinear limit of the nonlinear-skin regime}

-In this regime, nonlinear interactions are weak, and the wave dynamics remains coherent.
-It follows that to emulate the time evolution the initial Gaussian wave packet within the nonlinear HN model, we assume a Gaussian ansatz~\cite{DAL1991,M1995,CBG1996,PMCLZ1997}
+In this regime, nonlinear interactions remain weak.
+To approximate the time evolution of the initial Gaussian wave-packet in the nonlinear HN model, we therefore adopt the Gaussian ansatz~\cite{DAL1991,M1995,CBG1996,PMCLZ1997}

-with the variational parameters $A$, $\sigma$, $X$, $\Phi$, $\rho$ and $\eta$ to be determined.
-This trial solution is fully compatible with the linear regime, $\alpha = 0$ of the HN lattice, like Eq.~\eqref{eq:solution_wavepacket_linear}.
+where the time-dependent variational parameters $A$, $\sigma$, $X$, $\Phi$, $\rho$, and $\eta$ are to be determined.
+This trial solution is fully compatible with the linear limit of the HN lattice, like Eq.~\eqref{eq:solution_wavepacket_linear}.
 Further, to find the variables of the nonlinear solution [Eq.~\eqref{eq:ansatz_nonlinear}], we employ the collective coordinate approach, considering that the parameters of the ansatz are independent~\cite{CBG1996}.
-It implicitly assumes that the Gaussian remains unchanged during the evolution.